At a Glance

 *You must use the Session Units available in your Flex plan contract before the contract expires—or lose them.
 The Units do not roll over to the next contract.

 Here’s an example of how these different types apply:

 You purchase 16,500 Session Units of testing capacity in your committed usage.
 Before the contract year is over, your team has run more tests than you expected.
 In fact, your account has used 1,500 Session Units over your committed usage.
 Your account shifts into flex usage, allowing your team to continue running unlimited tests, but now at the standard rate.

 You have 30 days to make one of the following decisions:

-If a decision is not made, you can continue using the platform with flex usage rates and will be billed quarterly through the length of your subscription.
+If a decision is not made, you can continue using the Platform with flex usage rates and will be billed quarterly, throughout the remainder of your subscription.

-There are two ways to monitor total testing capacity, including committed usage and flex usage, on your account.
+These are two ways to monitor total testing capacity on your account, covering both committed usage and flex usage.

-Admins can also contact UserTesting Support to disable flex if they want to restrict team members from launching tests that consume Session Units over the committed testing capacity.
-Flex usage can be turned back on at any time by contacting Support.
+- Admins can also disable flex usage if they want to restrict team members from launching tests that consume Session Units beyond the committed testing capacity.
+Flex usage can be turned back on at any time.

 Need more information?
 Read these related articles.